Dr Anil Alexander

 Dr Finnian Kelly

-Dr Finnian Kelly as a senior research scientist at Oxford Wave Research.
-Finnian leads some of our latest developments in speech analysis and speaker recognition audio processing.
+Dr Finnian Kelly as a Principal Research Scientist at Oxford Wave Research.
+Finnian leads some of our latest R&D developments in speech analysis and speaker recognition audio processing.

 His LinkedIn Profile can be found here.